 In the simplest way, possible responsive web design (RWD) uses fluid layouts.
 These apply different CSS style sheets based on the screen size of the device that they are being viewed on.
 Whether that is a Smartphone, Tablet, PC or a widescreen TV, the website will be displayed to fit the device.
 The alternatives to using an RWD are to have a dedicated mobile site or a mobile app as another option.

 Much of the SEO debate was relating to the value of having specific mobile sites designed to service the needs of the growing army of mobile users and then being able to do very specific targeted marketing using search methods to entice that specific audience.

 Google & SEO for Smartphone’s

-Research done by leading SEO expert site SEOMOZ did some tests with the new Smartphone crawler and is does deliver some interesting results.
-They found out that Google will NOT cache the mobile version of your pages and also that currently, Google seems to ignore any content which shows up only for the mobile visitors.
+Research done by leading SEO expert site SEOMOZ did some tests with the new Smartphone crawler and it does deliver some interesting results.
+They found out that Google will NOT cache the mobile version of your pages and also that currently, Google seems to ignore any content which shows up only for mobile visitors.

 Google has given out mixed messages but as of 6th June, they have finally made a more formal announcement and have taken an official stand and you can check out the information here https://googlewebmastercentral.blogspot.ch/2012/06/recommendations-for-building-smartphone.html.
 They now categorically state now that responsive web design is Google’s recommended configuration, that for many now will finally settle the argument, at least for the purposes of SEO.